IELTS Tips: The 4 keys to success in Writing

 Whether you are taking IELTS Academic or General Training, you will need to write a 250 word essay in the Writing Part 2.
 You will perform much better if you understand what the examiner is looking for — and then deliver it.

 First, let’s look at the IELTS assessment criteria:

 - Task achievement.
 This means you should answer all parts of the question, your answer must be relevant, and you should provide supporting ideas for the points you are making.

 - Coherence and cohesion.
 Your writing should be structured so it is easy to read and understand.
 This means you need to organize your ideas into paragraphs.
-You also need to link your ideas with words like , and .
+You also need to link your ideas with words like however, therefore and despite.

 - Lexical resource.
 To get a good score, you need to use a wide range of vocabulary.
 Not everything has to be 100% correct, but any errors you do make should be few in number and should not affect understanding.